raygun101/MarkupKit/README.md

 See _LMPageView.h_ for more information.

 ## LMLayoutView
 Auto layout is an iOS feature that allows developers to create applications that automatically adapt to device size, orientation, or content changes.
-An application built using auto layout generally has little or no hard-coded positioning logic, but instead dynamically arranges user interface elements based on their preferred or "intrinsic" content sizes.
+An application built using auto layout generally has little or no hard-coded view positioning logic, but instead dynamically arranges user interface elements based on their preferred or "intrinsic" content sizes.

-Auto layout in iOS is implemented primarily via layout constraints, which are instances of the `NSLayoutConstraint` class.
-While layout constraints are powerful, they can be cumbersome to work with.
-MarkupKit provides several classes that simplify the process of adding auto layout to an iOS application.
-They encode specific layout behaviors in `UIView` subclasses whose sole responsibility is managing the arrangement of an application's user interface elements:
+Auto layout in iOS is implemented primarily via layout constraints, which, while powerful, are not particularly convenient to work with.
+To simplify the process of adding auto layout to an iOS application, MarkupKit provides the following view classes whose sole responsibility is managing the size and position of their respective subviews:

-* `LMRowView` - view that arranges subviews in a horizontal line
+* `LMRowView` - arranges subviews in a horizontal line
-* `LMColumnView` - view that arranges subviews in a vertical line
+* `LMColumnView` - arranges subviews in a vertical line
-* `LMLayerView` - view that arranges subviews in layers, like a stack of transparencies
+* `LMLayerView` - arranges subviews in layers, like a stack of transparencies

 These classes use layout constraints internally, but hide the details from the developer.
 When used in markup, they can help the developer more easily visualize the resulting output.
 They can also be created and manipulated programmatically to provide dynamic layout behavior.